cimth/Backup/README.md

 ## Introduction

-This console application lets the user backup directories via mirroring them to another path.
+This console application lets the user backup directories and files.
+Source directories will be mirrored to the destination path and files will be copied into the directory given as destination.
 The destination directory might be located on another connected device.

 ## Screenshot